katharinalisalin/demo-bug-template/docs/contributing/index.md

 ---

-!!! warning "Issues, discussions and comments are permanent"
+!!! warning "Issues, discussions, and comments are permanent"

-    Please note that everything you write is permanent and will remain for everyone to read in this project for ever.
-Therefore, be nice, follow our contribution guidelines and comply with our Code of Conduct.
+    Please note that everything you write is permanent and will remain for everyone to read in this project forever.
+Therefore, be nice, follow our contribution guidelines, and comply with our Code of Conduct.

 ---

 ## Before contributing

-To ensure that our issue tracker and discussion board remain __structured__, __searchable__ and __easy to follow__, it is mandatory to ensure you are contributing in the right context before submitting an issue, opening a discussion or commenting on existing discussions or subpages.
+Before interacting within this project, please take a moment to consider the following questions.
+By doing so, you can ensure that you are using the correct issue template or provide all necessary information when interacting with the
+community:

 ### Before submitting an issue, review: